 - 3 Meet the world with confidence

 - 4 What is CE marking?

 - 5 Where does the CE mark apply?

 - 6 What is the role of the Competent Authority?

 - 7 What is the role of the Notified Body?

 - 8 How many Notified Bodies are there for the CE mark?

-- 9 How many Medical Devices Directives and Regulations are there?

-- 10 Who decided on the content of the new Regulations?
+- 10 Who decides on the content of the Directives?

 - 12 What is the process a manufacturer has to go through to get a CE mark?

 - 14 In Vitro Diagnostic products

-- 16 What does a Notified Body have to review as part of the assessment process?
+- 16 What does a Notified Body have to re view as part of the assessment process?

 - 18 Does a Notified Body have to see the product as part of the certification process?

 - 19 Faults and alterations

 - 20 Unannounced Audits

 - 21 What a Notified Body does NOT do

 - 22 Further Information

 - 23 The BSI Medical Device Mission

 We are a respected, world-class Notified Body dedicated to providing rigorous regulatory and quality management reviews and product certifications for medical device manufacturers - around the world.
-For more than 100 years, BSI's expertise has provided an assurance of safety and quality to manufacturers in over 190 countries.
+For more than 100 years, BSI's expertise has provided an assurance of safety and quality to manufacturers in over 150 countries.